10 new COVID-19 cases reported in Wichita County

-WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported 10 new COVID-19 cases on Thursday.
-There were also six new recoveries and no new deaths were reported.
+WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported ten new COVID-19 cases on Wednesday.
+There were also 16 new recoveries and no deaths were reported.

-117 patients are currently recovering at home while three are in the hospital.
-At last check, there are no patients in critical condition.
+80 patients are currently recovering at home while eight are in the hospital.
+At last check, no patient’s are in critical condition.

 The health district is also reporting the number of people who have received the COVID-19 vaccine in Wichita County: